 - Reduced rates to VMPNB sponsored events

-- Annual membership with the Volunteer Management Professionals of Canada
+- Reduced rates for membership with the Volunteer Management Professionals of Canada

 - CCVA National certification discount

 I look forward to welcoming you to our Volunteer Management Professionals of NB team!

 For leaders of volunteers and volunteer involvement, updates on news from the field, new volunteer management resources, and a monthly quick tip about successfully engaging volunteers.

 Valuing your volunteers – ADOPT THE CODE

 We are pleased to announce the release of the Updated Canadian Code for Volunteer Involvement (CCVI).

 Originally released in 2001, the CCVI was created to support organizations that engage volunteers.
 The 2017 edition contains updated standards, reflects the current social context, and incorporates a more streamlined format.